 There are two DOGS Victoria registers for pure bred puppies; the Main Register (blue certificate) and the Limited Register (orange certificate).
 Most

-records.
-If you have any reservations about such an arrangement you are not obliged to accept and could seek advice from the Golden Retriever Club of
+If you have any reservations about such an arrangement you are not obliged to accept and should seek advice from the Golden Retriever Club of Victoria.